is0sceles/Recall/README.md

-# Remember is an android app for basic to-do items management.
+# Recall is an android app for basic to-do items management.
+You can manage a grocery cart or add the chores that need doing.

 # Functionality - CRUD.